linkerd/website/linkerd.io/content/2.12/reference/authorization-policy.md

 policy in the cluster: [Server], [HTTPRoute], [ServerAuthorization], [AuthorizationPolicy], [MeshTLSAuthentication], and [NetworkAuthentication].

+The general pattern for authorization is:

+* A `Server` describes and a set of pods, and a single port on those pods.
+* Optionally, an `HTTPRoute` references that `Server` and describes a subset of HTTP traffic to it.
+* A `MeshTLSAuthentication` or `NetworkAuthentication` decribes who is allowed access.
+* An `AuthorizationPolicy` references the `HTTPRoute` or `Server` (the thing to be authorized) and the `MeshTLSAuthentication` or `NetworkAuthentication` (the clients that have authorization).

 ## Server

 A `Server` selects a port on a set of pods in the same namespace as the server.